 SIGN UP FOR EXCLUSIVE OFFER EMAILS & NEWS FROM NOBLE CALEDONIA

-Accommodating a maximum of 107 passengers, the 59 cabins are attractively designed for comfort and convenience.
-All cabins are fully air conditioned with an en-suite bathroom with shower and a selection of toiletries in addition to a hairdryer, robes and slippers.
+Accommodating no more than 100 passengers, the cabins are attractively designed for comfort and convenience.
+All cabins are fully air conditioned with an ensuite bathroom with shower, sink, toilet, a selection of toiletries including shower gel, soaps, shampoo and conditioner, hairdryer, robes and slippers.
 All cabins come equipped with telephone, flat screen television, safety deposit box and other thoughtful appointments.
 Bottles of still and sparkling water are replenished daily.
-There are eight different grades of cabin arranged over five decks, and with the exception of the five inside cabins, all staterooms feature either windows or portholes.
+There are ten different grades of cabin arranged over five decks, and with the exception of the three inside cabins, all staterooms feature either windows or portholes.
 Because of the very nature of the ship, the cabins do vary in shape and size, adding to the vessel’s overall charm.
-Choose from the cosy inside cabins of approx 10 square metres, to the sumptuous newly built executive suites of 25 square metres boasting private balconies, minibar and all the mod cons.
-The standard staterooms range in size from 10 to 15.5 square metres.
-The superior staterooms range in size from 11 to 19.6 square metres.
-The deluxe staterooms range in size from 15 to 25.4 square metres.
-The junior suites range in size from 20.9 to 21.7 square metres.
-And the owner’s suites are 22.7 square metres.
-The dedicated inside single cabins range in size from 9.9 to 11.52 square metres, and the dedicated standard single cabins range in size from 7.1 to 12.7 square metres.

-The European captain, officers, expedition staff and crew offer a first class service and have been selected for their professionalism and caring attitudes.
+The MS Serenissima is more akin to a countryhotel than one of the large ships trawling the seas today.
+The European Captain, Officers and crew offer a first class service and have been selected for their professionalism and caring attitudes.
 The atmosphere onboard is warm and welcoming, and the emphasis is not on around the clock entertainment and dining, but instead on well-thought out itineraries, relaxation, time spent with like-minded passengers and discovery.

 For your comfort

 There are so few ships of this generation still cruising and MS Serenissima is a great testament to her present and previous owners that they have seen fit to invest considerable sums over the years to keep her in top form and complying with the stringent health and safety requirements.
-For added comfort, the vessel features stabilisers.
-The ship has an open bridge policy so during your voyage you will have the chance to visit the Captain and Officers.
-There is a doctor onboard, and staff are trained in first aid.
+There is a doctor onboard and during your voyage you will have the opportunity to visit the Captain and Officers on the bridge.